-Behind Closed Doors Johnson and his Cabinet Do Not Applaud the NHS – They Ideologically Oppose It
+Behind Closed Doors Johnson & his Cabinet Do Not Applaud the NHS – They Ideologically Oppose It

-From his time working with Brexit and Conservative lobby groups, Shahmir Sanni argues that the people in power in the UK actually despise social services, despite their praise of them during the COVID-19 pandemic.
+From his time working with Brexit and Conservative lobby groups, Shahmir Sanni argues that the people in power in the UK actually despise social services, despite their praise of them during the pandemic

 I have worked for Conservative lobby groups.
 I have worked for the Brexit campaign.
 I have drunk with the people running this country; partied with them; cried with them; dined with them; and loved them.
 They were a community that supported me, people who came to me for compassion and emotional support.
 I was the friend they called “wet” for my liberal beliefs, but “smart” for my prowess in the digital landscape.